 Setting Font Properties

-You can also change the font, font size, and font color when you write text to the Canvas
+You can also change the font and font settings when you write text to Canvas

-To change the font and font size, you can use .setFont()
+.
+To change the font and its size, you can use .setFont()

 .
 First, create a new Canvas